-At this year’s South by Southwest (SXSW) festival in Austin, LIVESTRONG’s Editor-in-Chief and GM Jess Barron organized and moderated a panel on “The Biggest Threats to Your Brain and Health.”
-This panel explored the health and environmental impacts of pesticide exposure in Americans' and LIVESTRONG readers’ favorite foods and beverages.
+At this year's South by Southwest (SXSW) festival in Austin, LIVESTRONG.com's Editor-in-Chief and GM Jess Barron organized and moderated a panel on "The Biggest Threats to Your Brain and Health."
+This panel explored the health and environmental impacts of pesticide exposure in Americans' and LIVESTRONG.com readers' favorite foods and beverages.

-Panelists included trailblazers in the food space: Groundwork Coffee Chief Coffee Guy Jeff Chean, Sweetriot founder and CEO Sarah Endline and Peter Work, farmer and co-founder of Ampelos Vineyard & Cellars.
+Panelists included trailblazers in the food space: Groundwork Coffee Chief Coffee Guy Jeff Chean, Sweetriot founder and CEO Sarah Endline and Peter Work, farmer and co-founder of Ampelos Vineyard and Cellars.